Panzerschrek/U-00DC-Sprache-site/_posts/2023-11-30-async-functions.md

 ### Conclusion

-Now it's possible to write async code in Ü, much like in another languages with async/await support.
+Now it's possible to write async code in Ü, much like in another languages with async/await support (like Rust).

 However for now there is only language support for async programming.
 It's also needed to have async networking/files code and some async functions executor in order to write effective async programs.